civicrm/civicrm-sysadmin-guide/docs/upgrade/wordpress.md

 1. Rename `civicrm2` to `civicrm`.
 1. Zip the `civicrm` directory and name it `civicrm-x.x.x-l10n.zip`
 1. Now, you can upload `civicrm-x.x.x-l10n.zip` into `<wordpress_root>/wp-content/plugins/`
-1. Unzip `civicrm-x.x.x-l10n.zip` and continue with Step 5.
+1. Unzip `civicrm-x.x.x-l10n.zip` and continue with the following steps.

 ### Clear cached files